 Gelatin is an animal derived product rich in cell healing amino acids that strengthen the gut lining and therefore lowers inflammation - it's truly the perfect gut-loving thickener.
 Don’t use any old gelatin though, quality matters.
 We recommend a premium quality powdered gelatin.

 (For a vegan alternative, agar agar works just as well, see the end of this post for instructions).
 Or click over to our Tapioca thickened coconut yogurt.

 When choosing coconut milk, choose additive free and organic and watch out for BPA (an industrial chemical used in plastic).
 Like almost all canned foods, there is usually toxic BPA in the lining of canned coconut milk.
 We have had great results with 'Honest to Goodness' coconut milk but there are other organic coconut milk brands that work just as well.

 You will need a yoghurt starter culture to introduce the fermentation of bacteria to your coconut milk.
 Use the amount of starter culture indicated on the packet.
 A good multi-strain probiotic or the contents of a capsule may also be used.
-Here is a list of SCD & GAPS friendly yogurt starter cultures.
+Here is a list of yogurt starter cultures.
 For more on probiotics click over to 24 hour yogurt Vs a probiotic pill.

 In traditional dairy milk yoghurt, the bacteria in starter culture thrive on the sugar (lactose) content, naturally found in milk.
 The bacteria populating your coconut yoghurt must have something to feed on to allow the culturing process to take place.
-A little bit of sugar is enough to kick start fermentation.
-Don’t be afraid of this, the sugar is not for you, and it will be consumed by the hungry, healthy, bacteria.
+One teaspoon of sugar or one tablespoon of pasteurised honey is enough to kick start fermentation.
+Raw honey may have an antibiotic effect and is therefore not suitable for making yogurt.

 Thoroughly wash or sterilize your yoghurt container, whisk and other utensils with boiling water.